Skip to main content

 Diagnosing smoldering myeloma

-This term is used to describe early myeloma that is not causing any symptoms.
+Smoldering myeloma, also known as asymptomatic myeloma, describes an early form of myeloma that is not causing any symptoms.
 People with smoldering myeloma have some signs of multiple myeloma, such as any of the following:

 • Plasma cells in the bone marrow between 10% and 60%